B2B Lead Generation Platform

 Sales-Accepted Lead (SAL)

 A record that sales has formally accepted into active pursuit based on agreed ICP and qualification criteria.
-Operational definition: SAL acceptance rate (accepted / handed off) is the cleanest measure of whether your platform is producing pipeline or noise.
+Operationally, SAL acceptance rate (accepted / handed off) is the cleanest measure of whether your platform is producing pipeline or noise.
 A useful threshold for most mid-market teams is 60 percent or higher.

 Demand Engine